-By joining the Meetup group you will be able to volunteer for projects and participate in social events, training opportunities, and other NMVFO activities.
+By joining this Meetup group you will be able to volunteer for projects and participate in social events, training opportunities, and other NMVFO activities.
 (You can also join these activities without joining the Meetup group, by directly visiting nmvfo.org)

-Working in the outdoors, keeping public lands accessible and enjoying the camaraderie of like-minded people are some of the benefits of participation in the NMVFO Meetup.
+Working in the outdoors, keeping public lands accessible and enjoying the camaraderie of like-minded people are some of the benefits of participation on the NMVFO projects.
 We have fun and lots of laughter as we learn about trail work and new outdoor places.
 Above all we feel good about doing satisfying work with worthwhile results.

 ***In this Meetup it will be extremely important to show up for projects to which you have committed.
 Advance food is purchased, tools are provided and land management agencies are advised of the number of volunteers for the project.
 YOU WILL BE EXPECTED TO ATTEND.
-Please adhere to this requirement for work project participation with the NMVFO Meetup.
-Social events, presentations, trainings and other events will operate like regular Meetup events unless otherwise noted.
+Please adhere to this requirement for work project participation with NMVFO Meetup.
+(Social events, presentations, trainings and other events will operate like regular Meetup events unless otherwise noted.)***

 It is also required that you sign up on the project description page on the NMVFO website as soon as you RSVP for a project on Meetup (you will not be considered a part of the project until you do so).
-This allows the Project Leader to keep a count of attendees to coordinate with land representatives and cooks who buy food on a budget, arrange tools and to be able to contact participants in a timely, efficient way.
+This allows the Project Leader to keep a count of attendees in order to coordinate with land representatives and cooks who buy food on a budget; arrange tools; and to be able to contact participants in a timely, efficient way.